mcneel/developer.rhino3d.com/_guide_topics/general/rhino_developer_prerequisites.md

 If you are reading this guide, you likely already have a computer that can run Rhino.
 (If not, Rhino has some minimum [System Requirements](http://www.rhino3d.com/system_requirements/) that you should review before acquiring any hardware).
 Generally speaking, any computer that can run Rhino *ought* to be able to run the developer tools outlined in the [Software](#software) section.

 If you are a Windows user and wish to develop plugins for Rhino for Mac, you will need an Apple Mac computer.
-Conversely, if you are an OS X user and you wish to develop for Rhino for Windows, you will need a computer that can run Rhino for Windows (however, virtual machines running Windows under OS X can potentially work just fine).
+Conversely, if you are an macOS user and you wish to develop for Rhino for Windows, you will need a computer that can run Rhino for Windows (however, virtual machines running Windows under macOS can potentially work just fine).

 ## Software